GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/private-aggregation/implementation/index.md

 ## Private Aggregation API

-To be able to measure aggregatable data stored in Shared Storage, you can use the Private Aggregation API.
+To measure aggregatable data stored in Shared Storage, you can use the Private Aggregation API.

-To create a report, you can call `contributeToHistogram()` inside a worklet with a bucket and value.
+To create a report, call `contributeToHistogram()` inside a worklet with a bucket and value.
 The bucket is represented by an unsigned 128-bit integer which must be passed into the function as a `BigInt`.
 The value is a positive integer.

-To protect privacy, the report's payload, which contains the bucket and value, will be encrypted in transit, and it can only be decrypted and aggregated using the Aggregation Service.
+To protect privacy, the report's payload, which contains the bucket and value, is encrypted in transit, and it can only be decrypted and aggregated using the Aggregation Service.

 The browser will also limit the contributions a site can make to an output